Kid Rock: Signing with Atlantic Records, Devil Without a Cause, and national success (1997–2000)

 Kid Rock's attorney, Tommy Valentino, increased his stature by helping him get articles written about Kid Rock and Twisted Brown Trucker in major publications, including Beastie Boys' Grand Royal magazine.
 However, though his management tried to interest local record labels in his music, they told his management team that they were not interested in signing a white rapper, to which Valentino told them, "He's not a white rapper.
 He's a rock star and everything in between."
 In 1997, Jason Flom, head of Lava Records, attended one of Kid Rock's performances and met with Kid Rock, who later gave him a demo containing the songs "Somebody's Gotta Feel This" and "I Got One for Ya", which led to Kid Rock signing with Atlantic Records.
 As part of his recording deal, Kid Rock received $150,000 from the label.
 By this time Kid Rock had fully developed his stage persona, and musical style and wanted to make a "redneck, shit-kicking rock 'n' roll rap" album, resulting in his fourth studio album, Devil Without a Cause, recorded at the White Room in Detroit and mixed at the Mix Room in Los Angeles.

 Carried by singles such as "Bawitdaba" and "Cowboy", the album was a commercial success as it would be certified Gold and Platinum several months after its release, and eventually sold over 14 million copies.
 In promotion of the record, Kid Rock would join Limp Bizkit on a national tour spanning 27 dates.
+He participated in the Vans Warped Tour in 1998, along with NOFX, Deftones, Dropkick Murphys and Cherry Poppin' Daddies.
 He performed at Woodstock 1999 and made an appearance on the 1999 MTV VMA, including a performance alongside Aerosmith and Run-DMC.
-In 1999, Kid Rock made his voice acting debut in an episode of The Simpsons in the episode "Kill the Alligator and Run" playing himself, alongside rapper Joe C.

-Despite having been active in the music industry for over 10 years by then, Kid Rock was nominated for a Grammy Award for Best New Artist of 2000.
+In 1999, Kid Rock made his voice acting debut in an episode of The Simpsons in the episode "Kill the Alligator and Run" playing himself, alongside rapper Joe C. Despite having been active in the music industry for over 10 years by then, Kid Rock was nominated for a Grammy Award for Best New Artist of 2000.
 Kid Rock's career was sometimes marked by tragedy, as in the death of friend and collaborator Joe C.

 In May 2000, Kid Rock released the compilation album The History of Rock behind the single "American Bad Ass".
 The song sampled Metallica's 1991 song "Sad but True", peaking at No. 20 on the mainstream rock chart.
 Kid Rock would join Metallica on their 2000 Summer Sanitarium Tour along with Korn and System of a Down.
 Kid Rock and Jonathan Davis filled in on vocals for an injured James Hetfield in Atlanta on July 7, 2000.
 Kid Rock performed "American Bad Ass" along with the Metallica classics "Sad but True", "Nothing Else Matters", "Fuel" and "Enter Sandman" in addition to covers of "Turn the Page" and "Fortunate Son".
 The History of Rock was certified double platinum.